 with few exceptions

-should receive the vaccine two times: 12-15 months4-6 years (school entry)—can be given earlier, but the two doses must be separated by at least four weeks
+should receive the vaccine twice: Once at 12-15 monthsOnce at 4-6 years (school entry)—the vaccine can be given earlier, but the 2 doses must be separated by at least 4 weeks

-The vaccine can also be given to infants younger than 12 months who will be traveling internationally.
-These infants should also get the two routine shots at ages 12-15 months and 4-6 years.
+The vaccine can also be given to infants younger than 12 months but older than 6 months, who will be traveling internationally.
+These infants should also get the 2 routine shots at ages 12-15 months and 4-6 years.

 Adults born after 1956 who have not been previously vaccinated may need